kylehakala/home-assistant.io/source/_integrations/zha.markdown

 ### Zigbee group

 A Zigbee group enables the grouping of multiple Zigbee lights, switches, and fans.
 This allows you to control those devices with only one command/entity.

+At least two entities must be added to a Zigbee group inside the ZHA {% term integration %} before a group entity is created.

 {% note %}
 While using a native Zigbee group instead of Home Assistant's [Group](/integrations/group/) integration can improve the visual responsiveness, the broadcast commands issued can flood the Zigbee network if issued repeatedly.